Curriculum Vitae

 Publications and Preprints

-†: Corresponding Author; *: Equal contribution
+†: Corresponding Author *: Equal contribution

-- Michael A. Kouritzin, Ian Zhang†, Jyoti Bhadana, Seoyeon Park (2024).
+- Michael A. Kouritzin, Ian Zhang†, Jyoti Bhadana, Seoyeon Park.
+Markov processes for enhanced deepfake generation and detection[J].
+AIMS Mathematics, 2026, 11(4): 11731–11759. doi: 10.3934/math.2026483

-Experience
+Research Experience

-Summer Research Trainee, McGill University (2025)
+- Summer Research Trainee, McGill University2025Supervisor: Jianguo (Jeff) Xia

 Teaching